MicrosoftDocs/customer-insights/ci-docs/review-unification.md

 When the unification process completes, the unified customer profile entity, called *Customer*, displays on the **Entities** page in the **Profiles** section.
 The first successful unification run creates the unified *Customer* entity.
 All subsequent runs expand that entity.

+We recommend you review the results, particularly the quality of your [match rules](data-unification-update.md#manage-match-rules) and refine them if necessary.

 When needed, [make changes to the unification settings](data-unification-update.md) and rerun the unified profile.

 ## Next Step